Finite difference and finite element methods for partial differential equations on fractals: Laplacian on a graph

 The renormalized energy of level $n=2,3,\dots$ can be computed for $u_n:V_n\to \mathbb{R}$ as

-Here $r_n$ is a renormalization constant needed in order to obtain a non-increasing sequence of renormalized energies $\mathcal{E}_n$, $n=0,1,\dots$.
-This is necessary step in order to obtain a well defined energy defined on $K$ that is introduced as a limit of the renormalized energies above.
+Here $r^n$ is a renormalization constant needed in order to obtain a non-increasing sequence of renormalized energies $\mathcal{E}_n$, $n=0,1,\dots$.
+This step is necessary to obtain well-defined energy defined on $K$ that we introduce as a limit of the renormalized energies above.
+For more details see \cite{JK} and references therein.